TritonDataCenter/triton/README.md

 Once you have downloaded the latest release image, you will need to [write it to a USB key](https://docs.joyent.com/private-cloud/install/installation-media) boot the headnode server using the USB key, and follow the install prompts.
-All steps necessary to plan, install, and configure SmartDataCenter (Triton) are available in the Joyent customer documenation [Installing Triton Elastic Container Infrastructure](https://docs.joyent.com/private-cloud/install).
+All steps necessary to plan, install, and configure Triton DataCenter (Triton) are available in the Joyent customer documenation [Installing Triton Elastic Container Infrastructure](https://docs.joyent.com/private-cloud/install).

 ## Building

-SDC is composed of several pre-built components:
+Triton is composed of several pre-built components:

 - A [SmartOS *platform* image](https://github.com/joyent/smartos-live).
-This is a slightly customized build of vanilla SmartOS for SDC.
+This is a slightly customized build of vanilla SmartOS for Triton.
-- *Virtual machine images* for SDC services (e.g. imgapi, vmapi, adminui), which are provisioned as VMs at install time.
+- *Virtual machine images* for Triton services (e.g. imgapi, vmapi, adminui), which are provisioned as VMs at install time.
 - Agents bundled into a [single package](https://github.com/joyent/sdc-agents-installer)